Free & convenient patient parking located behind the office.

 Everyone’s smile is as unique as they are, and as a result, no two treatment plans will be exactly the same.
 We’ll be with you every step of the way, making sure to educate you on all of your available treatment options, and answering any questions you may have, so you can choose the treatment that fits your needs, budget, and lifestyle.

-If you’re visiting our office for a dental emergency, we’ll do everything we can to ensure you get the treatment you need as soon as possible.
+If you’re visiting our office for a dental emergency in Pasadena, we’ll do everything we can to ensure you get the treatment you need as soon as possible.
 Depending on the severity of your emergency, and our availability, we may be able to offer same-day appointments.
 For non-emergencies, we’ll just schedule your next appointment after your cleaning and exam.
 We’ll work with you to make sure your next visit fits in with your schedule.

 One of the most common restorative dental procedures, dental fillings can repair decayed teeth that have been damaged by cavities or other oral health issues.
 Depending on the location and extent of the damage, and your overall oral health, different materials can be used to create fillings.
 These materials include composite resin, gold alloys, metal amalgam, porcelain, and glass ionomer cement.
 If you think that you may have a cavity, getting it checked out as soon as possible can help to prevent the decay from spreading.
 When left untreated, cavities can grow, and more invasive procedures like root canal therapy, or even extraction, may be required to restore your oral wellbeing.